ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

 This Playbook makes sure the package containing the Apache web server is installed on `node1`.

-There is a [best practice](http://docs.ansible.com/ansible/playbooks_best_practices.html) on the preferred directory structures for playbooks.
-We strongly encourage you to read and understand these practices as you develop your Ansible ninja skills.
-That said, our playbook today is very basic and creating a complex structure will just confuse things.

-Instead, we are going to create a very simple directory structure for our playbook, and add just a couple of files to it.

 On your control host **ansible**, create a directory called `ansible-files` in your home directory and change directories into it:

 ```bash